Rock music in Australia: Alternative rock

-Throughout the developed world, alternative rock of various kinds became more popular during the 1990s, especially grunge.
+Throughout the developed world, alternative rock of various kinds became more popular during the 1990s, especially grunge.'The Fall of Grunge: How the 1990s Music Scene Evolved Beyond the Sound'.
+12 September 2024.
+Dork (magazine).
 As in other countries, independent music festivals also saw a resurgence in popularity, notably the Big Day Out (which began in Sydney in 1992) attracted and helped build the careers of many Australian acts as well as showcasing international artists to a local audience, and the Woodford Folk Festival, attracting large crowds in South Eastern Queensland.

-Notable Australian independent acts of the time included the Falling Joys from Canberra; Christine Anu from Cairns, Queensland; Diana Anaid from Nimbin; Magic Dirt from Geelong, Tumbleweed from Wollongong; The Superjesus from Adelaide; Regurgitator, Powderfinger, Screamfeeder, The Sallyanne Hate Squad and Custard from Brisbane; Something for Kate, The Living End, Dirty Three, The Paradise Motel, Rebecca's Empire, Bodyjar and The Meanies from Melbourne; Jebediah, Ammonia and The Blackeyed Susans from Perth, RatCat, The Clouds, You Am I, Vicious Hairy Mary, Caligula, The Whitlams, Bughouse, The Crystal Set, The Cruel Sea, Crow, Nitocris, Front End Loader, Skulker, Frenzal Rhomb, and Pollyanna from Sydney; Spiderbait from Finley, New South Wales and Silverchair, who began as a teenage combo in Newcastle, were discovered by Triple-J and have since become one of the most successful Australian bands of all time.
+Notable Australian independent acts of the time included the Falling Joys from Canberra; Christine Anu from Cairns, Queensland; Diana Anaid from Nimbin; Magic Dirt from Geelong, Tumbleweed from Wollongong; The Superjesus from Adelaide; Regurgitator, Powderfinger, Screamfeeder, The Sallyanne Atkinson Hate Squad and Custard from Brisbane; Something for Kate, The Living End, Dirty Three, The Paradise Motel, Rebecca's Empire, Bodyjar and The Meanies from Melbourne; Jebediah, Ammonia and The Blackeyed Susans from Perth, RatCat, The Clouds, You Am I, Vicious Hairy Mary,'Vicious Hairy Mary'.
+Official site.
+SoundCloud.
+Caligula, The Whitlams, Bughouse, The Crystal Set, The Cruel Sea, Crow, Nitocris, Front End Loader, Skulker, Frenzal Rhomb, and Pollyanna from Sydney; Spiderbait from Finley, New South Wales and Silverchair, who began as a teenage combo in Newcastle, were discovered by Triple-J and have since become one of the most successful Australian bands of all time.
 The changes brought about in this period and the aforementioned bands are discussed in the book The Sell-In by music journalist Craig Mathieson.

 Frank Bennett covered many of the fashionable alternative rock bands in big band mode.
-His version of Radiohead's "Creep" was his most well known recording.
+His version of Radiohead's "Creep" was his most well known recording, which was listed in the Triple J Hottest 100, 1996 and earned him two Aria Award nominations in 1997, one for Breakthrough Artist – Single and the other for Best New Talent."Five o'clock shadow (sound recording) / Frank Bennett.".
+Tracklist.
+Sydney: Mercury Records, 1996.
+Trove: National Library of Australia.
 His music was less danceable than overseas Retro swing acts Big Bad Voodoo Daddy and Brian Setzer Orchestra.
-Frank Bennett was deeply ironic and only had moderate success with audiences who were attracted to the romanticised Harry Connick, Jr. Music in the style of Frank Sinatra and Tony Bennett was unfashionable in the Alternative rock scene, stigmatised by the derisive term Lounge Lizard.
+Frank Bennett was deeply ironic and had only moderate success with audiences who were attracted to the romanticised Harry Connick, Jr. Music in the style of Frank Sinatra and Tony Bennett was unfashionable in the Alternative rock scene, stigmatised by the derisive term Lounge Lizard.
+Nevertheless, Frank Bennett's follow-up album Cash Landing with a full orchestra, still earned him another ARIA Award nomination, this time for Best Adult Contemporary Album.
 Singers Dave Graney, Tex Perkins and Nick Cave and the Bad Seeds (particularly for their album The Good Son), also drew on the styles.
-By the end of the decade there was renewed interest in Lounge music from elements of the club scene, the interest being in both the composition and the campness.
+By the end of the decade there was renewed interest in Lounge music from elements of the club scene, the interest being in both the composition and the campness.Dave Graney and Clare More.
+(12 June 2024).
+'Play Arn Dave Wray aka Frank Bennett'.
+Live interview (90 minutes).
+SoundCloud.